-Rovinj is a picturesque city on the west coast of Istria peninsula, one of the most popular and developed resorts on the Mediterranean.
-Once an old fisherman village and now one of the leading elite tourism resorts in Croatia.
-The archipelago of Rovinj counts 22 small islands, islets and rocks.
+Rovinj is a picturesque city on the west coast of the Istria peninsula, one of the most popular and developed resorts in the Mediterranean.
+Once an old fisherman village, Rovinj is now one of the leading elite tourism resorts in Croatia.
+The archipelago of Rovinj counts 22 small islands, islets, and rocks.
 The most known and beautiful among them are St. Andrew and St. Catherine.

 New ACI Marina Rovinj is a modern marina of superior design with the latest technological solutions and services of the highest standards in the world’s nautical tourism.
 Therefore, ACI Rovinj will be marina with the highest categorization–of five anchors.

 The new marina will have 192 moorings or berths for boats of the average length of 18 meters.
 Therefore, it will bring together all the technical and support services.
 It will also be the most modern nautical one-stop-shop destination.